galenhuntington/hmp3-ng/README.md

 message with command line options.

-A color scheme can be specified by writing out a `Config { .. }` value in `~/.config/hmp3/style.conf` or the equivalent in your XDG config directory.
+A color scheme can be specified by writing out a `Config { .. }` value in `~/.config/hmp3/style.conf` (or wherever your XDG config is).
 See `Style.hs` for the definition.
 The `l` command hot-reloads this configuration.

 ##  Original authorship list